MicrosoftDocs/customer-insights/topics/onboarding-overview.md

 ## Setup and provisioning steps

 *	Before you start, please ensure you have read and agree to the [Preview Terms of Service](preview-terms.md) provided.
-*	Sign in to the Dynamics 365 Product Insights portal using your Microsoft Azure Active Directory user accounts.
+*	Sign in to the [Dynamics 365 Product Insights portal](https://pi.dynamics.com) using your Microsoft Azure Active Directory user accounts.
-*	Follow the steps in the [Getting started](first-run-experience.md) article to set up your organization, environment, and workspace.
+*	Follow the steps in the [Getting started](first-run-experience.md) article to set up your organization, environment, and project.
 *	Review the [Known issues](#known-issues) section.

 ### First run experience

 * Follow the account creation process.
-Set up your organization and environment, create your workspace, and add members.
+Set up your organization and environment, create your project, and add members.
-* Instrument website with the SDK to see telemetry arriving into your workspace.
+* Instrument website with the SDK to see telemetry arriving into your project.
 *	View the real-time report showing active users by device, page view trend, top pages, top referrers, and users’ geographic locations.

 ### Export data from Product Insights